 Cost-Benefit Analysis of the cycle superhighways

-When the benefits are distributed over State, regional and local authority it becomes clear that construction costs are not placed where the benefits are gained.
-It is primarily the State that benefits from the saving on health costs, and the local authorities that benefit from savings on construction and operations.
+When the benefits are distributed over State, regional and municipalities it becomes clear that construction costs are not placed where the benefits are gained.
+It is primarily the State that benefits from the saving on health costs while the municipalities benefit from savings on construction and operations.
 This means that in the three scenarios where the State pays 0%, 50%, and 100% respectively, it is always the State that reaps most of the benefits since the local authorities must bear greater costs of maintenance and operations.

 The route network is spread over the entire region and consequently construction costs and estimated potential vary accordingly.
 This means that if the route network is ranked correspondingly then the interest rate of certain cycle superhighways is significantly higher than others.
 This is primarily due to the fact that benefits are mostly generated by existing cyclists, which means that areas with a previously low bicycle share will have significantly lower benefits.